Diving into life in the Development team

 Discover what it's like to work in our Development team

-Our Development Manager, Sophie has been at Hastoe since 2018.
+The Development team work closely with communities, councils and a range of other partners to build new homes for local people.
+Our Development Manager, Jo, has been at Hastoe since 2006.
 Her role means she's involved in every stage of the development process from finding a site to showing tenants around their new homes.
-We caught up with Sophie on a typical day to find out what her working life involves
+Jo's development area stretches from Cornwall to East Sussex, so her role can involve a lot of travel time when she's visiting developments.
+We caught up with Jo on her office day to find out what her working life involves.

 Google translate Google translate